Netflix Inc (NFLX) 2023 Q2 法說會逐字稿

 • Yes, sure.
 It's -- first of all, it's great to be able to have an opportunity to meet with so many advertisers in a concentrated period and hear what they need from us.
 And so that's helpful to synthesize what are our top requirements and how can we better support those advertisers.

 • I think you're absolutely right that the general market is soft.
 We're seeing that across multiple different companies.
 But we benefit right now from being relatively small.
 So there's scarcity around our inventory.
-So I think we're able to manage that process effectively, and we're seeing good demand and good progress on the upfront within that sort of broader soft market.
+So I think we're able to manage that process effectively, and we're seeing good demand and good progress on the upfronts within that sort of broader soft market.

-• But our job really now is to add as quickly as we can advertiser features that meet their needs so that we can make that -- our offering more attractive as we scale that inventory up.
+• But our job really now is to add as quickly, as we can, advertiser features that meet their needs so that we can make that -- our offering more attractive as we scale that inventory up.

 • Jessica Jean Reif Ehrlich Cohen - MD in Equity Research